 Carmol HC Side Effects Center

-Carmol HC is indicated for the relief of the inflammatory and pruritic (itching) manifestations of corticosteroid-responsive dermatoses.
+Carmol HC (hydrocortisone acetate) Cream USP, 1% is indicated for the relief of the inflammatory and pruritic (itching) manifestations of corticosteroid-responsive dermatoses.
 Carmol HC is available in the generic form named hydrocortisone acetate.
-Side effects are infrequent and occur more with occlusive dressings.
-Side effects can include burning, irritation, itching, and dryness.
-Carmol HC is indicated for external use only and contact with the eyes should be avoided.
+Side effects of Carmol HC are infrequent and occur more with occlusive dressings.
+Side effects of Carmol HC include:

 Each gram of the cream contains 10 mg Hydrocortisone Acetate, in a water-washable vanishing cream base in 1 and 3 oz tubes.
 Carmol HC is generally applied to the affected area as a thin film two to four times daily, depending on the severity of the condition.
 Occlusive dressings may be used for the management of psoriasis or recalcitrant conditions.
 If an infection develops, the use of occlusive dressings should be discontinued and appropriate antimicrobial therapy instituted.
-Severe reactions include allergic reactions and asthma problems (due to sulfite in the cream base) and hypothalamicpituitary-adrenal (HPA) axis suppression.
+Carmol HC may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 Carmol HC should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus; caution should be exercised when topical corticosteroids are administered to a nursing woman.
 Administration of topical corticosteroids like Carmol HC to children should be limited to the least amount compatible with an effective therapeutic regimen as chronic corticosteroid therapy may interfere with the growth and development of children.

 Our Carmol HC Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.